Widerøe Flight 744: Cause

 The weather in the area had wind up towards 30 kn, with clouds and heavy rain, and some reports of turbulence.
 The aircraft was not equipped with ground proximity warning system, nor was this required.
-There was no requirement for the aircraft to have a flight data recorder and cockpit voice recorder (CVR), but the airline had chosen to install the latter.
+There was no requirement for the aircraft to have a flight data recorder or cockpit voice recorder (CVR), but the airline had chosen to install the latter.
 Interviews with the surviving passengers showed that none of them perceived that there was any problems with the flight until the sudden impact.
 One of the passengers was a navigation professional and could see parts of the cockpit from his seat; he was thus able to confirm some of the navigational display readings.
 Interviews with locals indicated that the aircraft followed a normal path.

 The report from the Accident Investigation Board for Civil Aviation characterized the accident as a controlled flight into terrain.
 The report pointed to several errors, both from the pilots, but also systematic failures from Widerøe and the Norwegian Aviation Authority.
 In particular, the report commented on the lack of callouts during descent.
 The base turn procedure was also criticized, because the crew failed to time it correctly, ending up 14 NM from the airport.
 When the flying pilot canceled the instrument landing and changed to visual landing during darkness, he did not have sufficient visual references to the terrain.
 During this part of the approach, the aircraft's position was not controlled with any available navigational aids.
 This was in part due to both pilots focusing on extra-cockpit activity after the non-flying pilot had identified the necessary sight to the airport.
 The crew were not aware of their distance from the terrain; the small margins from 150 to 119 m were in part caused by pilots' unawareness.
 The cooperation between the crew did not follow the regulations of crew resource management and seemed to have stopped after visual identification of the airfield.
 The airline was criticized for not having standardized an operative concept that the crew fully respected and followed.